-- (iii) transferable securities and money market instruments issued by public international bodies of which one or more Member States are members; - shares held by a UCITS in the capital of a company incorporated in a non-member State which invests its assets mainly in the securities of issuing bodies having their registered offices in that State, where under the legislation of that State such a holding represents the only way in which the UCITS can invest in the securities of issuing bodies of that State.
-This waiver is applicable only if in its investment policies the company from the non-Member State complies with the limits laid down in 2.3 to 2.11, 3.1, 3.2, 5.1, 5.2, 5.4, 5.5 and 5.6, and provided that where these limits are exceeded, paragraphs 5.5 and 5.6 below are observed. - (v) Shares held by an investment company or investment companies or ICAV or ICAVs in the capital of subsidiary companies carrying on only the business of management, advice or marketing in the country where the subsidiary is located, in regard to the repurchase of units at unit-holders' request exclusively on their behalf. - 5.4 UCITS need not comply with the investment restrictions herein when exercising subscription rights attaching to transferable securities or money market instruments which form part of their assets. - The Central Bank may allow recently authorised UCITS to derogate from the provisions of 2.3 to 2.12, 3.1, 3.2, 4.1 and 4.2 for six months following the date of their authorisation, provided they observe the principle of risk spreading. - If the limits laid down herein are exceeded for reasons beyond the control of a UCITS, or as a result of the exercise of subscription rights, the UCITS must adopt as a priority objective for its sales transactions the remedying of that situation, taking due account of the interests of its unitholders. - 5.7 Neither an investment company, ICAV nor a management company or a trustee acting on behalf of a unit trust or a management company of a common contractual fund, may carry out uncovered sales of: - transferable securities; - money market instruments; - units of investment funds; or - financial derivative instruments. - 5.8 A UCITS may hold ancillary liquid assets. - 6 | Financial Derivative Instruments ('FDIs') - 6.1 The UCITS global exposure relating to FDI must not exceed its total net asset value. - 6.2 Position exposure to the underlying assets of FDI, including embedded FDI in transferable securities or money market instruments, when combined where relevant with positions resulting from direct investments, may not exceed the investment limits set out in the Central Bank UCITS Regulations/Guidance.
+(ii) transferable securities and money market instruments issued or guaranteed by a non- Member State; (iii) transferable securities and money market instruments issued by public internationa bodies of which one or more Member States are members; (iv) shares held by a UCITS in the capital of a company incorporated in a non-member State which invests its assets mainly in the securities of issuing bodies having the registered offices in that State, where under the legislation of that State such represents the only way in which the UCITS can invest in the securities of issuing bodies of that State.
+This waiver is applicable only if in its investment policies the company from the non-Member State complies with the limits laid down in 2.3 to 2.11, 3.1, 3.2, 5.1, 5.2, 5.4, 5.5 and 5.6, and provided that where these limits are exceeded, paragraphs 5.5 and 5.6 below are observed. (v) Shares held by an investment company or investment companies or ICAV or ICAVs in the capital of subsidiary companies carrying on only the business of management, advice or marketing in the country where the subsidiary is located, in regard to the repurchase of units at unit-holders' request exclusively on their behalf.
+5.4 need not comply with the investment restrictions herein when exercising subscription attaching to transferable securities or money market instruments which form part of their 5.5 2.12, 3 The Central Bank may allow recently authorised UCITS to derogate from the provisions of 2.3 to .12, 3.1, 3.2, 4.1 and 4.2 for six months following the date of their authorisation, provided they bserve the principle of risk spreading.
+5.6 If the limits laid down herein are exceeded for reasons beyond the control of a UCITS, or as a result of the exercise of subscription rights, the UCITS must adopt as a priority objective for its sales transactions the remedying of that situation, taking due account of the interests of its unitholders.
+5.7 Neither an investment company, ICAV nor a management company or a trustee acting on beha of a unit trust or a management company of a common contractual fund, may carry out uncovere sales of: - transferable securities; - money market instruments; - units of investment funds; or - financial derivative instruments.
+5.8 A UCITS may hold ancillary liquid assets.
+6 Financ al Derivative Instruments ('FDIs')

+\ Any short selling of money market instruments by UCITS is prohibited

+6.1 The UCITS global exposure relating to FDI must not exceed its total net asset value.
+6.2 Position exposure to the underlying assets of FDI, including embedded FDI in transferable securities or money market instruments, when combined where relevant with positions resulting from direct investments, may not exceed the investment limits set out in the Central Bank UCITS Regulations/Guidance.
 (This provision does not apply in the case of index based FDI provided the underlying index is one which meets with the criteria set out in the Central Bank UCITS Regulations.)

-^{} Any short selling of money market instruments by UCITS is prohibited

-- 6.3 UCITS may invest in FDIs dealt in over-the-counter (OTC) provided that - The counterparties to over-the-counter transactions (OTCs) are institutions subject to prudential supervision and belonging to categories approved by the Central Bank. - 6.4 Investment in FDIs are subject to the conditions and limits laid down by the Central Bank.
+6.3 UCITS may invest in FDIs dealt in over-the-counter (OTC) provided that - The counterparties to over-the-counter transactions (OTCs) are institutions subject to 6.4 prudential supervision and belonging to categories approved by the Central Bank.
+Investment in FDIs are subject to the conditions and limits laid down by the Central Bank.